hxf31891/react-gradient-color-picker/README.md

 - You can completly customize the UI by hiding the included elements and using the hook to build your own
 - You can also customize preset options by passing in an array of rgba colors (see custom presets below)

+### Version 2.0.6
+- Fixes several bugs pertaining to hue slider when saturation is 0

 <br />

 <img alt="" src="https://i.ibb.co/7yKnzdL/rbgcp2.png" width="100%" />

 <br />

 ## Install
 ```